friendica/red/doc/Pages.md

 * [Home](help)

-Friendika also lets you create group and/or celebrity pages.
+Friendica also lets you create group and/or celebrity pages.

-Every page in Friendika has a nickname and these must all be unique.
+Every page in Friendica has a nickname and these must all be unique.
 This applies to all pages, whether they are normal profiles or group pages.

 Therefore the first thing you need to do to create a new page is to register a new account for the page.
 Please note that the site administrator can restrict and/or regulate the registration of new accounts.